Self-contained breathing apparatus SCBA

-A compressed air cylinder: they are available in different sizes according to the operating time needed (200 or 300 bars).
-Cylinders can also be made of carbon fiber in order to considerably reduce their weight.
-The classic version still remains made of stainless steel.
+The compressed air cylinder: they come in different sizes depending on the required use duration (200 or 300 bars).
+They can also be made of carbon fiber in order to considerably reduce weight, even if the standard is the steel cylinder.

-Expired air is stored in a bag then purified – carbon dioxide being trapped by a chemical product – and re-oxygenated: the complement between the expired air’s oxygen rate and the breathable air is chemically produced (super potassium oxide - KO2) or simply provided with a pure oxygen cylinder.
+The exhaled air (in a bag) is purified (carbon dioxide being trapped by a chemical) and enriched in oxygen: the complement between the oxygen content of the exhaled air and the breathable air is chemically supplied (super potassium oxide - KO2) or simply added oxygen (pure oxygen cylinder).

-Just like classic OC SCBAs, there are two categories of CC SCBAs (closed circuit): self-contained breathing apparatus for on-site interventions and emergency escape breathing devices (EEBDs and self-rescuer mask or escape mask).
+As with conventional open circuit SCBAs, there are two categories of closed circuits self-contained breathing apparatus: equipment for on-site interventions and rescue equipment for emergency evacuations (also called self-rescuer masks or escape mask).